 When Herman Melville died in 1891 at the age of 76, he had been completely forgotten as a writer.
 In a final insult, an article on Melville published in The New York Times ten days after his death mistakenly referred to him as Hiram Melville.

 His last work, the classic novella Billy Budd, Sailor, was published posthumously in 1924 and became an instant classic that would rekindle an interest in his work.
 Moby Dick would finally receive its due as one of the greatest American novels of all time.

 "To produce a mighty book, you must choose a mighty theme.
 No great and enduring volume can ever be written on the flea, though many there be that have tried it." - Herman Melville

-Today's video features a reading of the first two chapters of Herman Melville's classic novel, Moby Dick.
+Today's video features a complete reading of Herman Melville's classic novel, Moby Dick.
 Enjoy!